 This is how various Athens State Orchestra ensembles came to perform eight small concerts at different venues around Attica, one in each of its regions, which were recorded using the finest tools contemporary technology places at our disposal.
-These concerts will treat audiences to a wide range of musical content, ranging from the classical repertoire to film music, jazz, and the Greek art pop scene.
+These concerts treated audiences to a wide range of musical content, ranging from the classical repertoire to film music, jazz, and the Greek art pop scene.

 For the action's promotional video, click here.